stacksjs/ts-pkgx/docs/packages/rpg_cli.md

 # rpg-cli

-> Package from pantry: crates.io/rpg-cli
+> Your filesystem as a dungeon!

 ## Package Information